Huzaifa-Jamil/RMS-Result-Managmeny-System/README.md

 java -cp ".:lib/*" RMSResultManagementSystem.Main
 ```

+---

 ## Notes

 - Do **not** share your Gmail App Password publicly.
-- The referenced libraries are included in the `lib/` folder in the repository.
+- The required libraries are already included in the `lib/` folder.
 I hope the maintainers won't mind for that.
-- The gmail feature works only when valid environment variables are configured.
+- The Gmail feature works only when valid environment variables are configured.
-- The gmail feature is optional.
+- The Gmail feature is optional.
-- If Gmail credentials are not configured, the application will still work normally except for the email/report sending feature.
+- If Gmail credentials are not configured, the application will still work normally except for email/report sending functionality.